terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Terraform-Cloud.md

 ## Deploying step 3-networks-dual-svpc

+**Note:** For all purposes we treat `shared` environment as `production` environment due to the possible impacts into `production`.
+So `3-production` TFC workspace have a [Run Trigger](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/run-triggers) sourcing `3-shared` TFC workspace, which means that every time you successfully run an apply job in `3-shared` TFC workspace, a `Plan and apply` job will be triggered automatically for `3-production` TFC workspace.
+(All the applies will continue requiring manual approvals in TFC console).

 1. Navigate into the repo.
 All subsequent steps assume you are running them from the `gcp-networks` directory.
    If you run them from another directory, adjust your copy paths accordingly.